Dog Friendly beaches

 Autumn Beach Walks With Your Children And Dogs

-Time to start considering Autumn beach walks.
+It’s time to start considering Autumn beach walks.
 Autumn half-term is creeping up on us here in England and those of you with kids and dogs will be thinking about where to go and what to do to keep them all happy.
-We think beaches are a great place to explore with most seasonal dog bans being lifted in October.
+We think beaches are a great place to explore, with most seasonal dog bans being lifted in October.

-It’s easy finding a spot where the children can roam free but not so easy finding one where the family dog can join in the fun.
+Finding a spot where the children can roam free is easy, but not so easy finding one where the family dog can join in the fun.
 So, we thought we’d give you a quick recap of beaches in the UK that allow dogs to run free.

 Norfolk

 Holkham beach has four miles of sand where dogs and families can enjoy an Autumnal picnic and a bit of late Summer surf.
-There are beach huts just in case that nip in the air is a bit too fresh otherwise you can huddle up behind one of the many wooden dividers and break open the flask of hot chocolate!
-This beach is backed by Holkham National Nature Reserve so you can prolong the day.
+There are beach huts just in case that nip in the air is a bit too fresh otherwise, you can huddle up behind one of the many wooden dividers and break open the flask of hot chocolate!
+Holkham National Nature Reserve backs this beach, so you can prolong the day.

 East Sussex

 Camber Sands is a firm favourite for all dog owners and families as the dunes are far-reaching and provide shelter.
-There are great rock pools here to explore and some odd-looking wildlife like the sea splurge and the brown-tailed caterpillar!
+There are great rock pools and odd-looking wildlife here, like the sea splurge and the brown-tailed caterpillar!

-There’s a great accommodation in Camber Sands that comes highly recommended for a half-term break or just a quick weekend away.
+The great accommodation in Camber Sands is highly recommended for a half-term break or just a quick weekend away.

 Camber Sands is a known doggy paradise and there are dog zones and a good amount of waste bins too!